emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 <p class="sub-section">Programming is difficult, frustrating, and time consuming…</p>

 Make no mistake, programming is not easy.
-This is largely because it’s completely digital, and pretty abstract.
+This is largely because it’s completely digital and pretty abstract.
 A lot of the higher level programming languages that make sense to learn as a beginner (Python, JavaScript, etc.) contain pre-written functionality that handles lots of behind-the-scenes work you don’t see.
 This can make it hard to wrap your head around some of the actions you’re taking.

 <p class="blue-box">A high level note on “higher level” programming languages:
 <br><br>